Lfrancos/Mixed-messages/README.md

 ## General Information
-- This is a project that I'm creating as an exercise for Codecademy.com
+- This is a project that I'm creating as an exercise for <a href="https://www.codecademy.com" target="_blank">CODECADEMY</a>
 - The intention of it is to create a program that creates random frases

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->